argoproj-labs/hera/docs/examples/workflows/upstream/sidecar_dind.md

 # Sidecar Dind

+## Note

-> Note: This example is a replication of an Argo Workflow example in Hera.
+This example is a replication of an Argo Workflow example in Hera.
 The upstream example can be [found here](https://github.com/argoproj/argo-workflows/blob/master/examples/sidecar-dind.yaml).

 This example showcases how one can run Docker in Docker with a sidecar container with Hera